HabibaKhaledMohammed/Smart-City/README.md

   ★	 sklearn <br/>
   ★	 squarify <br/>
   ★	 statsmodels <br/>
+ -	 Then download the .Rar project and extract it.
  -  Then Download Data and Add to The Folder Name SmartCityProject from that link: https://drive.google.com/drive/folders/1OyQYtQc4RSVzKsTw4zUR2ELzAAyBO4K7?usp=sharing
--	 Then download the .Rar project and extract it. and open pycharm & go to main    Menu options click on file -> open then choose the project folder
+ -  and open pycharm & go to main    Menu options click on file -> open then choose the project folder
  -	 From (ClassMainQT.py) run the program.

 # Program Illustration :
  1. Click get start to open Application.